Skip to main content

 Zeely offers several ways to produce a video:

-• Avatar video ads (An AI person speaks directly to camera.
-Best for structured, ad-like content where a human face adds trust)
+• Talking-head video.
+An AI person speaks directly to camera.
+Works best for structured, ad-like content where a human face builds trust.

-That’s usually the moment to change approach.
-Instead of browsing, treat this like casting a role.
-Narrow things down with intent, using the filters:
+That's usually the moment to step back and change approach.
+Instead of scrolling through, treat it like casting a role.
+Use the filters to narrow things down with intent:

 • mood